The health effects from damp homes are serious and should not be overlooked.

 These chemicals can cause skin, eye and throat irritation as well as raspatory issues.

-The health effect of pests
+The health effects of having pests in your home

 Moist conditions create the ideal environment for pests.